BastianStender/labgrid/doc/configuration.rst

 AndroidFastbootDriver
 ~~~~~~~~~~~~~~~~~~~~~
-An AndroidFastbootDriver allows the upload of images to a device in the USB
+An AndroidFastbootDriver allows image upload, booting images and executing
-fastboot state.
+commands on a device in USB fastboot state.

 Binds to:
   fastboot: